-If you have never lived on a college campus before (that’s probably everyone reading this post) then you might be wondering what to expect and how to prepare for this change.
+If you have never lived on a college campus before, then you might be wondering what to expect and how to prepare for this change.
 At The College of Saint Rose, first- and second-year students are required to live on campus unless they live within a 40-mile driving distance from the College.
 Even after their first two years, students are encouraged to make Saint Rose their home away from home.
 Because, frankly, living on campus is awesome.

 Sure, there are Resident Assistants (RAs) who enforce campus rules, and yes, you’ll likely share a room with another student, but what you gain from these experiences is nothing short of transformational.
 You’ll grow as a person – socially, professionally, and academically – and gain invaluable life experience that is applicable in the real world.